-In its 2016 Corporate Plan, NBN Co stated that it expects its fixed wireless tower build to be largely completed by 2018, while the first of its two satellites, Sky Muster, was launched in October of last year.
-NBN expects that its satellite service will be available in the first half of 2016, with its second satellite set to be launched in the second half of the year.
+In its 2016 Corporate Plan, NBN Co stated that it expects its fixed wireless tower build to be largely completed by 2018, while the first of its two satellites, Sky Muster, was launched in October of 2016, with plans rolled out in early 2017.

 The wireless technology being employed by NBN Co does, of course, differ markedly from the other technologies being employed in the NBN rollout, with different methods of broadband transmission being employed and different speeds on offer.
 While a lot of the attention has focused on the fibre rollout, consumers living in areas covered by fixed wireless and satellite may be wondering how wireless NBN compares to other broadband technologies and what their options are.

 There are two main types of wireless NBN:

 ‘Options’ is a bit of a misnomer, as you have no choice about the service you are on.
 Wireless NBN is basically the alternate NBN connection that does not use the usual Fibre to the Node (FTTN) network currently rolling out across most of the country.
 Simply put, it’s like a permanent data connection that you’d get with your mobile phone, but for your home.
 It’s especially useful for homes unable to get access to the fibre network, or for those in remote areas.
 Let’s see with a bit more detail what these two alternate forms of NBN can mean for you.